 It just means you’re perfectly comfortable being alone, intently working, reading, making something, figuring things out.
 Your brain works best when the office door is closed.

 After enduring a three-hour, nine-person meeting, your head is spinning.
-You say, “Thank God.
+You say, “Thank God that’s over.
 Now I can get something done.”

 At a party among strangers, you can be charming and engaging enough, perhaps even irresistible.
 (That is me, in spades.)
-But it’s work.
+But it is work.
 It drains you.
 After a couple hours of non-stop conversation, you are nudging your spouse toward the door.
 (That is me, in spades.)

 And for every hour of such socializing, you require four hours of not socializing to recharge.
 Preferably five.

-If you’re an extravert, it doesn’t mean you are super confident, cheerful, likable, or devoted to humanity.
+If you’re an extrovert, it doesn’t mean you are super confident, cheerful, likable, or devoted to humanity.